Fast2docs/Fast2-docs/docs/catalog/contentsource.md

 - Length: length of the metadata.
 If the value is greater than this length, then it will be truncated.
 If the value is lower, it will be completed by spaces on the right \n
 - Offset: position in MDO file \n
 - Mandatory: Y / N \n
 - Occurs: number of occurrences allowed for the field.
-The successive values ??of the field will then be added to the values ??of the metadata (respecting the Length parameter for each one) \n
+The successive values ​​of the field will then be added to the values ​​of the metadata (respecting the Length parameter for each one) \n
 - Type: Type of metadata to add to the punnet document \n